Jengamon/magus-scheme/README.md

 - Lexer
 - General Parser

-The formal syntax of R5RS is encoded in the lexer and general parser, where the lexer handles things that can be recognized by regular expressions (identifiers, numbers, strings, etc.) while the general parser handles things that can't be (nested comments, datum, datum comments, bytevectors, vectors) (anything that requires pairing).
+The formal syntax of Scheme is encoded in the lexer and general parser, where the lexer handles things that can be recognized by regular expressions (identifiers, numbers, strings, etc.) while the general parser handles things that can't be (nested comments, datum, datum comments, bytevectors, vectors) (anything that requires pairing).

-(we are case-sensitive as influenced by R7RS)
+(Currently the only number type of the tower that is unsupported by the lexer are polar numbers)

 This forms the GAST which is just a representation of what a given file *literally* contains. (these should map to a backing CST from `rowan`).

 No macro interpretation is done at this point (and special forms are handled by this layer).

-A World defines *all* modules that can possibly exist.
-A script is only allowed to import libraries defined by modules from its World.
+A World defines *all* native modules that can possibly exist.
-(In fact, any value is able to be shared between runtimes if they share the same World.
-This is to make implementing Scheme macros easier \[I hope...])
+A script is only allowed to import libraries defined by modules from its World, or defined locally (by `define-library`) in their script (or include) on the same `Compiler`.

 ### Runtime